rhodey/frame-utils.js/80211/README.md

 80211.js
 ==========

-A collection of 80211 frame types and information element definitions.
+A collection of 80211 primitives.

 License
 ---------------------------